MorrisTimm/pebble-peek-test/README.md

 To use the peek test you have to add the `Layer` returned by `peek_test_init` to your root layer.
 This will be the layer that shows the peek.
 The peek will appear/disappear at the specified interval.

 Instead of `layer_get_unobstructed_bounds` you have to use `peek_test_get_unobstructed_bounds`.
-The subscribe and unsubscribe functions juast have an added `peek_test_` in front.
+The subscribe and unsubscribe functions just have an added `peek_test_` in front.

 You can use the `PEEKL_TEST` define to determine whether or not the peek test is used.
-The define is set if `peek_test.h` is included.
-When used correctly you can easily switch between emulation and real events by just commenting out the `peek_test.h` include.
+The define is set if `pebble-peek-test.h` is included.
+When used correctly you can easily switch between emulation and real events by just commenting out the `pebble-peek-test.h` include.

 Here are some images of what the peeks look like (more: http://imgur.com/a/yZ75V): ![BCD minimalist](http://i.imgur.com/LMDCyor.gif)